yuvalbatan/writeups/tryhackme/The_Marketplace.md

 So the server probably identify the users by "userId" and "username" parameters.

-This information will be important in the near future!
+This information will be helpful in the near future!

-Let's move on to the New listing ("http://10.10.243.219/new") page:
+Let's move on to the "New listing" ("http://10.10.243.219/new") page:

 ![image](https://user-images.githubusercontent.com/114166939/232100022-ae881109-485a-4a4f-8020-d827fb8569c4.png)

 I'll try exploit this page with xss payloads,

-For beginning I'll try the simplest exploit in the title input:
+For beginning, I'll try the simplest exploit in the title input:
 ```html
 <script>alert(1)</script>
 ```
-Didn't work:
+It didn't work:

 ![image](https://user-images.githubusercontent.com/114166939/232100940-7a66c85d-2dbd-4908-b04c-aad6c5327ceb.png)

-Let's try in the description input:
+Let's try the description input:

 ![image](https://user-images.githubusercontent.com/114166939/232101091-70b6a894-ece1-420a-a82d-63718944d837.png)